 The Harvard School of Public Health and Harvard Medical School have come up with a healthy food plate which shows what kind of foods we should be eating.
 Below given is the plate.

 You can use this plate as a guide for creating healthy meals, served on a plate or in a lunch box.
-You can also put a copy of this on the refrigerator, as a reminder, to make balanced meals.
+You can also put a copy of this on the refrigerator, as a reminder, to make balanced meals, there are even services like a healthy meal delivery provider for the time you don’t have time for cooking.
 The key points about the plate are recapitulated below.

 Choose vegetables and fruits of different colours and types.
 Remember that potatoes cannot be counted as a vegetable here because of their negative effects on blood sugar.